itskalvik/docker-sgp-tools/robot-docker/README.md

     * The extension also includes [foxglove](https://foxglove.dev/product), a web-based data visualization platform similar to [RViz](https://docs.ros.org/en/humble/Tutorials/Intermediate/RViz/RViz-User-Guide/RViz-User-Guide.html).
 You can enable it from the launch file ```single_robot.launch.py``` and access it from the [web app](https://app.foxglove.dev/).
 Use the ```open connection``` feature and change the address from ```localhost``` to the ip address of the ASV.

-6. After the mission, you can extract the log file from the flight controller and plot it using [UAV Log Viewer](https://plot.ardupilot.org/#/).
+6. Use the command ```ros2 bag record -a``` to record the robot position and sonar data during the mission.
+Please refer to [rosbag2](https://github.com/ros2/rosbag2) for more details.

 ## Hardware Configuration:
 - This extension works only on 64-bit operating systems.
 You can install the latest version of [BlueOS](https://github.com/bluerobotics/BlueOS) on [64-bit Raspberry Pi OS Lite](https://www.raspberrypi.com/software/operating-systems/) by running the following command on the Pi (ensure the username is set to ```pi```):